 Joanne Taylor Artist

-At times her art ventures into the more surreal side of art, depicting characters from a mystical world of Chameleon and Fairy creatures.
+Joanne Taylor Artist is self-taught and from South Africa who paints the most amusing and interesting oils.
+At times she ventures into the more surreal side of art, depicting characters from a mystical world of Chameleon and Fairy creatures.
 In recent years her paintings have become very collectible here in Ireland.
 Joanne Taylor was born and grew up in the middle of Africa, then northern Rhodesia, in 1952.
 She left Zambia as a mother of three toddlers and moved to Johannesburg, South Africa, but could not settle in the city, and within a few years relocated to Knysna, a small town on the Cape Coast.

 Whilst in the Cape she exhibited at several galleries , selling to European, Australian and American buyers as well as to a thriving local collectors market and was voted Artist of the Southern Cape for the year 1995.
 However in 2000 after independence the local economy suffered greatly from the exodus of professionals and when she lost many of her buyers.
 Joanne decided to move out of Africa.